top of page

 · Slowed reaction time while driving and a higher risk of accidents

-· Mental health disorders such as depression, anxiety or substance abuse
+· Mental health disorders such as depression, anxiety, or substance abuse

 · Increased risk for developing diseases or health conditions like high blood pressure, heart disease, diabetes, and obesity

-· Rapid aging and breakdown of collagen resulting in fine lines, uneven pigmentation and reduced skin elasticity.
+· Rapid aging and breakdown of collagen resulting in fine lines, uneven pigmentation, and reduced skin elasticity.

-If you prefer Bath Salts for your warm relaxing me time, then we have those same soak options for your bath salts with some added flower accents to add an extra level of luxuriousness.
-Try our Magnesium Milk and Honey CBD Bath Salts, and to add even more minerals to your tub, our Dead Sea Bladderwrack CBD Bath Salts.
+If you prefer Bath Salts for your warm, relaxing me time, then we have those same soak options for your bath salts with some added flower accents to add an extra level of luxuriousness.
+Try our Magnesium Milk and Honey Bath Salts, and to add even more minerals to your tub, our Dead Sea Bladderwrack Bath Salts.
+Replenish your body for today and tomorrow.

-Magnesium CBD Oil Spray is perfect anytime.
+Magnesium Oil Spray is perfect anytime.
 We actually just have it sitting on our counter and can enjoy a quick spritz on our lower neck top of chest area which also allows us to address our thyroid and adrenals.

-Omalani Magnesium CBD Night Cream 1 fl. oz.
+Omalani Magnesium Night Cream 1 fl. oz.

 Checkout our Magnesium page